libertyequalitydata/Personal-Data-Apps/README.md

 # Personal-Data-Apps

-For a more user friendly read, you can see this article on Medium: https://medium.com/prifina/build-3-types-of-data-apps-with-prifina-7db735e14590
+For a more user friendly read, you can read this article on Medium: https://medium.com/prifina/build-3-types-of-data-apps-with-prifina-7db735e14590

 Prifina believes in a future where personal data is user-held and portable between applications by individuals' decisions.
 In this post, we cover three different types of apps that can be built using a user-held data framework.